der-scheme/dmptool-docker/doc.md

 include LDAP support.
 However, enabling it should be as easy as mounting a valid configuration in a Docker volume at **/var/www/app/config/ldap.yml**.

-### Nginx
+### Apache

-The provided configuration should be complete for testing purposes.
-For production, you should enable TLS by providing SSL certificates and modifying **ssl.conf** accordingly.
+_This should be covered by the first step._

 ### Webapp (DMPTool)

-DMPTool configuration consists of four different parts:

- 1. Application config: Fill out **app_config.yml**.
- 2. Database config: Fill in your database credentials in **database.yml**.
- 3. Shibboleth: Change the `host` attribute to your web server's hostname.
- 4. Frontend config: The **layout.rb** config allows you to rearrange the header navigation, as well as the footer.
-You'll probably want to adjust the copyright notice (`footer.credits`), at least.
+_Most of the things needed should be covered by the first step._

+You may want to consider adjusting the DMPTool's frontend to your custom flavour.
+To do this, edit the file **conf/var/www/app/config/layout.rb**.
+Feel inspired by the file **config/layout.rb.template** from the DMPTool project.

+## Deployment